E-LyonDev/alx-low_level_programming/0x00-hello_world/README.md

    A script that compiles a C file but does not link

 2. A script that generates the assembly code of a C code and save it in an output   file

+3. A script that compiles a C file and creates and executable named cisfun